decorative image

 Prediction, Screening, Diagnostics, and Monitoring:

-• Development of methodologies, products, or biomarkers useful for predicting, preventing or delaying progression of pre-diabetes or diabetes, including tests for identifying patients at risk, and methods of monitoring disease progression.
+• The development of methodologies, products, or biomarkers is useful for predicting, preventing, or delaying the progression of pre-diabetes or diabetes, including tests for identifying patients at risk and methods of monitoring disease progression.

 • Validated tests for autoantibody detection, auto-reactive T-cells, and other immune/metabolic parameters for type 1 diabetes early diagnosis and monitoring.
 Improvements could include higher throughput - point-of-care technologies (reliable, accurate, cost-effective, highly sensitive, and standardized with rapid turnaround time).